gabenespoli/phzlab/README.md

 your own scripts.
 Once processed, data can be exported for statistical analysis, and publication-ready plots can be easily produced.

-## Quick Tutorial

-*See the examples folder for template scripts that you can use.*
+See the examples folder for template scripts that you can use.

 ### Loading data